Creating safety with young people questioning, leaving, or changing faith.

 Why do these issues matter?

 LGBTQ+ young people can find themselves at a particularly sharp intersection: some face family rejection, others are forced toward conversion practices (Jones et al 2021), which are religious or secular attempts to change or suppress their sexual orientation or gender identity.
-Sometimes there is no explicit conversion effort at all, but instead a drip-feed of pressure to deny or hide who they are.
+Sometimes there is no explicit conversion effort at all, but instead a drip-feed of pressure from social and cultural norms to deny or hide who they are.

 Surprisingly, there is very little national guidance that names these experiences.
 We have a National Action Plan on abuse linked to faith or belief, and some faiths have procedures that touch on spiritual abuse.
 But there has been little sustained attention since 2012 to embed this in local safeguarding systems.
 A decade and a half of austerity has stripped out youth, community and support services that might otherwise hold this kind of relational work.

-Safeguarding in cases where young people are leaving, losing or changing faith, particularly from high-control religions, is barely visible in statutory guidance documents.
+Safeguarding and support in cases where young people are questioning, leaving, or changing faith, particularly from high-control religions, is barely visible in statutory guidance documents.
 And, what’s more concerning, the transition at 18 often feels less like a step and more like a deep trench between child and adult services systems, just as potential harms around housing, mental health and isolation may intensify.

 Schools, colleges and universities

-We know that the most genuine conversations about emerging feelings about change and identity might happen in corridor chats, drama rehearsals, after English lessons, or other ‘soft’ spaces, rather than during planned lessons.
-However, fears about being labelled racist, Islamophobic, anti-faith or anti-parent can make it feel safer not to touch these questions at all.
-The project we are developing aims to recognise and work with these complexities in the real lives of young people, families and education settings.
+We know that the most genuine conversations about emerging feelings about change and identity might happen in corridor chats, drama rehearsals, after lessons, or other ‘soft’ spaces.
+However, fears about being labelled ignorant, racist, Islamophobic, anti-faith or anti-parent can make it feel safer not to touch these questions at all.
+The project we are developing aims to recognise and work with these complexities in the real lives of young people, families, communities, education and youth settings.

-Resonant Collaboration builds on our Creating Conducive Conditions (CCCs) framework for relational youth safeguarding: the idea that good practice depends upon the conditions around practitioners and managers – including relational system leadership, reflective supervision, organisational culture and multi-agency relationships.
-All of this is needed to support resonance with young people’s lived experience.
+Resonant Collaboration builds on our Creating Conducive Conditions (CCCs) framework for relational youth safeguarding: the idea that good practice depends upon the conditions around practitioners, managers, and leaders, including relational system leadership, reflective supervision, organisational culture and multi-agency relationships.
+All of this is needed to support resonance with young people’s lived experience, and effective collaboration between multi-agency partners that prioritises nurture of young people’s awareness and agency.

 So what are we planning to do?

-We are collating helpful support resources and organisations and drafting practice principles and reflective questions that we hope can grow and travel between services, settings and sectors.
+Resonant Collaboration is bringing together existing research and experience about apostasy, high-control religion, religious harm and abuse, conversion practices and youth safeguarding, and we connect it with knowledge from Contextual Safeguardingand Transitional Safeguarding.
+We are collating helpful resources and organisations and drafting principles and reflective questions that we hope can grow and travel between services, settings and sectors.

-By convening conversations with practitioners, local safeguarding children partnerships, faith and community leaders, teachers, youth workers and people with lived experience of leaving, losing or changing faith, we aim to surface real and sometimes tough questions, like:
+By convening conversations with young people, youth work practitioners, local safeguarding children partnerships, faith and community leaders, teachers, and adults with lived experience of questioning, leaving, or changing faith, we aim to surface real and sometimes tough questions, like:

 We have decided to start our work with Birmingham.
 The city’s religious and cultural diversity, its history of debates around faith and education, and the strength of the voluntary, faith, community and youth sectors make it an ideal place to think this through.

-We are working with our partners at Birmingham City Council, local safeguarding and faith networks, education and youth organisations, and survivor-informed groups such as Faith to Faithless.
+We are working with our partners across Birmingham, including youth, community and faith networks, as well as national survivor-informed groups such as Faith to Faithless from Humanists UK.

-In the summer, date to be confirmed very soon, we will host a learning event in Birmingham focused on creating safety and promoting welfare with young people leaving, losing or changing faith.
+On Wednesday, 21 October 2026, we will host a one-day conference at Fazeley Studios in Birmingham focused on creating safety and promoting welfare with young people questioning, leaving, or changing faith.

 We aim to create a space where people can:

-hear from researchers, practitioners, and those with lived experience,
+• hear from young people, researchers, practitioners, and people with lived experience,

 We would love to hear from you…